IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 [![Receive SQL server notifications GIF video](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/Receive_notifications_from_Sql_Server_database.gif)](https://www.youtube.com/watch?v=sHJVusS5Qz0)

-### How to monitor record table change use cases and examples
+### Monitor record table change examples and use cases
 To see SqlTableDependency in action, check the following [online long running test](http://sqltabledependency.somee.com/test).
 Here, SqlTableDependency is tested continuously using a thread that every five seconds perform an update record table change.
 SqlTableDependency monitor this record table change and get a notification containing new update record table values.

 Also, here are some examples of applications getting notification on record table change.
 After downloading the example, please remember to update SqlTableDependency nuget package: